 The Hoboken Shelter helped our guests move from the streets to the shelter to their own homes:

 The Hoboken Shelter developed its Permanent Supportive Housing Program in 2009.
-This program is funded by HUD & houses 22 men & women in their own apartments.
-Through a partnership with the Hoboken American Legion Post 107, this program will expand in 2018 with 6 more apartments for Homeless Veterans.
+This program is funded by HUD & houses 34 men & women in their own apartments.
+Through a partnership with the Hoboken American Legion Post 107, this program includes 6 apartments for Homeless Veterans.